 Financial Accountability

-The District should adhere to a strict policy of financial accountability and responsibility.
+In accordance with Article XI of the District Bylaws and as further detailed in this Section of the Manual, the District should adhere to a strict policy of financial accountability and responsibility.

-The District should have clear written District rules of procedure regarding District financial transactions, financial approvals, reimbursement of expenses, audit/financial review and related financial matters.
+This Manual provides the District rules of procedure regarding District financial transactions, financial approvals, reimbursement of expenses, financial review/compilation and related financial matters.
 These procedures should be consulted frequently and followed in detail.
 Clear financial procedures and detailed compliance help avoid misunderstandings and potential disputes.

 It is the responsibility of District Board Members to base their decisions on accurate and timely financial information.
 In order to have this information, all transactions, receipts and disbursements of all monies in District funds must be recorded and reported to the District Board.
 These reports must be made at least quarterly and all transactions must be reported fully.